tokbtomas/Azure-Infrastructure-As-Code/README.md

             -Puts the Function key into the keyvault.
             -Sets Function Configuration to read secrets from keyvault -Provides permissions to keyvault to the identity of the function.
+            -Create a Cosmos Db Acccount and pushes its secrets directly to keyvault.
+                -by Default it creates a free cosmos db account.
+If you already have a free instance, please update the parameter file Azure-Infrastructure-As-Code\ArmDeployers\azuredeploy.parameters.json
     ```